 Applications for the 2020 Mary Ann Bolton Undergraduate Research Awards are now open.
+The application deadline for 2020 has been extended to April 17th.

 Rod Library annually awards Undergraduate Research Awards to recognize and celebrate the extraordinary research, scholarship, and creative work of UNI’s undergraduate students thanks to a generous donation by Mary Ann Bolton (Class of 1970).
 The awards are given to students who demonstrate excellence in library research conducted in support of an undergraduate paper or project carried out under the guidance of a UNI Faculty member or approved mentor.